-Oxynet is a set of tools for automatic interpretation of cardiopulmonary exercising tests data.
+Oxynet is a powerful toolset for the automatic interpretation of cardiopulmonary exercise test (CPET) data.

 🐍 Install the Python package